 This was a fully-customised, special project that required the development of a custom user interface to control the various sub-systems.
 Once the full scope was known, we decided on Savant to provide control of the system and integration for lighting, shades, security, AV and distributed audio.

 Spaces at Goonoo Goonoo Station

-A new restaurant was built between the shearing shed and wool store.
-This incorporated a new commercial kitchen, restaurant facilities, amenities, and also a communications hub that became the primary rack location for the majority of hardware installed.
-The ceiling of the restaurant was architecturally designed with limited consideration for speakers, but the client’s objective was to have very high quality and evenly spread sound to achieve a superb ambience.
-This produced a number of challenges in how to conceal the speakers but still surpass the performance requirements.
-Within the constraints of very high quality audio, discrete and stylish visual impact, set financial limitations and constantly-changing design requirements, JFK had to continuously think outside the box and develop some very bespoke solutions.
+A new restaurant was built between the shearing shed and the wool store.
+This incorporated a new commercial kitchen, restaurant facilities, amenities, and a communications hub that became the primary rack location for most hardware installed.
+The restaurant’s ceiling was architecturally designed with limited consideration for speakers and acoustic treatments.
+Still, the client’s objective was to have high-quality and evenly spread sound to achieve a superb ambience.
+This produced several challenges in concealing the speakers but still surpassing the performance requirements.
+Within the constraints of very high-quality audio, discrete and stylish visual impact, set financial limitations and constantly-changing design requirements, JFK had to continuously think outside the box and develop some very bespoke solutions.